brson/brson.github.com/_posts/2025-10-07-powerletters-for-rust.md

 let bagostuff = vec![S("a"), S("b"), S("c")];
 // Clone a vector
 let newbag = bagostuff.C();
-// Unwrap an option we know is Some ("expect") let maybe_bag = Some(newbag);
+// Unwrap an option we know is Some let maybe_bag = Some(newbag);
 let stuff = maybe_bag.X();
 ```